A Little Bit About

 Her single ‘Gone’ was released in 2019 and received radio attention.
 Kiersten continued to work on her artist project and wrote with many established writers in Los Angeles, Nashville and New York.
 In 2021, Kiersten released two singles, ’Little Too Much’ and ‘Bad News.’
 These songs feature her most vulnerable lyrics yet.
 Kiersten is very open and wants to share her life in her songs in hopes that it helps others.

 Kiersten is first and foremost a singer-songwriter but has always had other interests in the entertainment industry.
-After walking with Runway of Dreams at New York Fashion Week in 2019, she joined Zebedee Management’s roster as a model.
+After walking with Runway of Dreams at New York Fashion Week in 2019, she joined Zebedee Talent’s roster as well as Onyx Unity’s in 2021.
+Kiersten recently modeled for About Face by Halsey for their Shine of the Times beauty campaign.

 Towards the end of 2020, Kiersten signed with KMR agency in Los Angeles to pursue her long-time interest in acting.
 While looking into casting calls, she noticed that many roles for actors with disabilities only focused on the disability.
 She decided to team up with a few other actors with disabilities to remake the Mean Girls ‘Four-Way Call’ scene to normalize disabilities on screen.
 The remake received a positive response and was picked up by the well-known social media-focused news organization, NowThis and has gained 2.2 million views.
-Since signing, Kiersten has worked on short films, music videos and other projects.
+Kiersten has worked on commercials, film and television.

 Kiersten Kelly is nothing but a body of determination and continuously an element of surprise.
 While the entertainment industry is not accepting of creatives with disabilities, she will not take no for an answer.